Planning for Your Time Abroad

 - Food from your home region, such as Vermont maple syrup, Louisiana Cajun seasoning, Maryland Old Bay seasoning, ingredients for a key lime pie or chocolate chip cookies, etc. (Remember to be sensitive to cultural culinary norms; for example, Muslims do not eat pork products)

-- Postcards or trinkets featuring D.C. monuments are a good last-minute gift idea that you may have time to pick up at your PDO.
+- Keychains, magnets or trinkets featuring regional monuments and venues are a good last-minute gift idea that you may have time to pick up at the airport.

-- It will also be possible to purchase small gifts, such as candy, in the host country.
+- It will also be possible to purchase small gifts, such as candy or flowers, in the host community.

-You are advised to do some research prior to departure to determine which electronic devices and appliances can be used safely in your host country.
-It is highly recommended you purchase adapters, converters, or transformers in the U.S. before departing to your host country, so you’ll have them available to you right away.
+You are advised to do some research prior to departure to determine which electronic devices and appliances can be used safely in your host country/location.
+It is highly recommended that you purchase adapters, converters, or transformers in the U.S. before your flight so you’ll have them available to you right away.

-The CLS Program will provide you with a cell phone for use in your host country.
-These cell phones are pre-paid.
-In other words, there is no phone plan, but rather you must purchase credit in order to make calls and send text messages.
+If you do not have a cell phone that will work in your host community, you will be provided with a cell phone for use in your host country.
+These cell phones are typically low-end and pre-paid.
+In other words, there is no phone plan, but rather you must purchase credit to make calls and send text messages.
 CLS will provide you with initial phone credit, but if you use up this credit making or receiving personal or international calls, you will be responsible for purchasing additional credit.
-You are also responsible for taking care of your program-issued phone, keeping it with you, and ensuring that the phone has sufficient pre-paid minutes for emergency use.
+You are responsible for keeping your phone with you at all times during the program and ensuring that the phone has sufficient pre-paid minutes for emergency use.

-Skype, FaceTime, Google Chat, WhatsApp or Other Voice-Over IP Services
+Kakao, LINE, FaceTime, WhatsApp or Other Voice-Over IP Services

-Depending on your program site, there may be locations around your host city where you will be able to access free Wi-Fi, such as fast food restaurants or coffee shops.
-There may also be Internet cafes where you can access computers and Internet for a nominal fee.
-Your Resident Director, host family/roommate, and/or language partner can provide you with suggestions on Wi-Fi access in your host city.
+Depending on your program site, there may be locations around your host city where you will be able to access free Wi-Fi, such as fast-food restaurants or coffee shops.
+There may also be Internet cafes where you can access computers and the Internet for a nominal fee.
+Your Resident Director, institute staff, host family/roommate, and/or language partner can provide you with suggestions on Wi-Fi access in your host city.

 Financial Considerations Abroad